Articuno-org/.github/profile/README.md

 Articuno is being developed with the [interactions.py](https://github.com/interactions-py/library) Python library, an easy, simple, scalable and modular Python API wrapper for interactions.

 Pull Requests are welcomed.

+# License
+- **Every** repositories are licensed under The GNU General Public License v3.0.
+- Code for the bot is open but please use it for educational purposes.
+Trying to copy or create a clone without learning anything will not make you a better developer.
+- Common sense.